SIMPACK

 - Complete customization possible (pitch diameter, number of rolling elements, rolling element diameter, groove radii, roller profile, taper angle, …)

-- Modeling per row concept: Design as much bearing rows as you want
+- Modeling per row concept: Design as many bearing rows as you want

 - Local contact damping